Orange-OpenSource/ods-ios/docs_release/README.md

 # Using also SSH implies to have proxy settings allowing this protocol and to use private key
 # but some developers of ODS iOS are GitHub organization admins, thus their private key are much to powerful
 # and their use is too hazardous.
+# Repository mirroring is not provided in the current GitLab CI purchased plan.

 mkdir -p "$TMP_DIR_PATH/ods-ios" # Ensure the used value, e.g tmp/ods-ios, is the one defined in the .gitlab-ci.yml